gitluin/peachbar/README.md

 peachbar
 -----
-This is a collection of shell scripts that were written for use with [sara v3.0+](https://github.com/gitluin/sara). `peachbar.sh` is the heavy-lifter....
-ADD TEXT!.
-By default, this set of scripts writes volume info (`alsa`), brightness info (`light`), network ssid, and battery info.
+This is a collection of shell scripts that were written for use with [sara v3.0+](https://github.com/gitluin/sara). `peachbar.sh` is the heavy-lifter: it currently contains the main loop, the modules, the graphical options, and all initialization tasks.
+By default, this set of scripts writes `amixer` volume info, `light` brightness info, `wpa_cli` network ssid, and battery info.
 The script is modular, and all it requires to add different information to the status text is making a new module function in `peachbar.sh` and then adding it to the `MODULES` variable.

+## Installation
+You should use an `sxhkdrc` like the example in the `sara` repository for amixer controls, etc. to properly signal `peachbar` to update.

 To start, symlink the files from this repository to `/usr/local/bin/`.
-Then I add `peachbar-start.sh &` to `~/.xinitrc` **before** ending the file with `exec sara` or `exec peachbar-startsara.sh`.
+Then add `peachbar-start.sh &` to `~/.xinitrc` **before** ending the file with `exec sara` or `exec peachbar-startsara.sh`.

 Place `peachbar-battery.rules` in `/etc/udev/rules.d/`.
 Then, run `sudo udevadm control --reload` to ensure the rules take effect at the moment, or you could reboot.
 Per the [ArchWiki](https://wiki.archlinux.org/index.php/Udev): "However, the rules are not re-triggered automatically on already existing devices", and last I checked the battery is already existing.
 Make sure to replace the `/home/` location in this file with yours.